Sire-Freeman/AutoChooser/README.txt

 Creator - Freeman
 https://www.youtube.com/@freeman9134/featured

->LIMITATIONS<
+>LIMITATIONS and Issues<
-Pathway requires at LEAST ONE Autochooser file in the same folder It can only execute one folder and not subfolders within the folder.
+- Pathway requires at LEAST ONE Autochooser file in the same folder
+- It can only execute one folder and not subfolders within the folder.
+- Subfolders Names MUST NOT have Brackets will result in a error

 CODED IN: Python